Us music producers tend to argue about a lot of things.

 34. Sample where possible

 I’m not a huge fan of people using construction kits and the likes to build songs.
-A part of me sees it as cheating, but there’s absolutely nothing wrong with using a bass shot from a vengeance pack, or a nice synth progression sample that you found in random pack.
+A part of me sees it as cheating, but there’s absolutely nothing wrong with using a bass shot from a vengeance pack, or a nice synth progression sample that you found in a random pack.
 If it sounds good, it sounds good.